lambdapioneer/sloth/artifact_evaluation.md

 2. Install XCode from the App Store.

 3. Open the project in XCode and build the project.
 In particular, you should be able to start and interact with the app on the simulator.
 The iOS simulator emulates the SE, so you can test all features without a physical device.
+However, the performance numbers will be different.

+4. If you have an Apple developer account, sign into it using the preferences and update the project configuration to use you "team" for signing the app.

+5. If you are using a local iPhone for testing, [enable developer mode on the device](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device) and connect it to your Mac.
+Then select the device as the target in XCode and run the app.

+**Note:** you will need to be signed in with the same Apple ID in both XCode and your iPhone.

 #### AWS Device Farm (for 🍏 iOS)